-Pier 90 was the scene of Don's 17th Breakfast Club anniversary broadcast on June 23.
-Two hour's later the McNeill family sailed on the Quee: Mary with the good wishes of 600 Breakfast Clubbers and 1,974 passengers ring in their ears.
+Pier 90 was the sense of Don's 17th Breakfast Club anniversary broadcast on June 22.
+Two boars later the McNeill family sailed on the Queen Maty with the good withtee of 600 Breakfast Clubbers and 1,974 passengets ring ing in their ears.